tailehuu/laravel-frog/README.md

 * User 1 authentication
 * User 1 uploads a zip file
 * Contents of the zip file are extracted and stored
-* Contents of the file become publicly available to all users (contents limmited to html, js, css, images)
+* Contents of the file become publicly available to all users (contents limited to html, js, css, images)

 Requirements
 ------------